arvidn/libtorrent/trunk/docs/manual.rst

 how much bandwidth its peers are assigned when distributing upload and download rate quotas.
 A high number gives more bandwidth.
 The priority must be within the range [0, 255].

-The default priority is, which is the lowest priority.
+The default priority is 0, which is the lowest priority.

 To query the priority of a torrent, use the `status()`_ call.